kclimb/asl-scripts/README.md

 - Deleting a save file from the "Delete save data" option on the main menu of 999 will prevent the timer from automatically starting for 999 full-game runs.
 To resolve this, load any save file, then go back to the main menu (or just reboot the game).
 The game has not been friendly to us in our attempts to properly fix this issue, so we hope that these simple workarounds suffice.
 - It has been reported that the autosplitter will not split sometimes after the Library or the Torture Room in 999 full game runs.
 We have attempted to replicate this issue but have not been able to do so successfully.

+## Secrets Can Kill (original, not the remastered version)

+Last Status Update: 11/11/2019:
+Complete, but this version is NOT the one available in LiveSplit.
+That would be evilclownattack's autosplitter, which you can find here: https://github.com/evilclownattack/autosplitters/blob/master/SCK.asl

+I made this one anyway for personal use, and I might consider merging it with ECA's if he and other people want that, but I'm not prioritizing it.

 ## Stay Tuned for Danger

 Last Status Update 4/8/2019: